zizwiz/SunriseSunset/README.md

 Sunrise Sunset
 ==============

-This is a short C# file for calculating sunrise/sunset/twilight times (UTC), on a given day, at a given position.
+This is a short C# Winform app for calculating sunrise/sunset/twilight times (UTC), for some UK airports.
 This is the C# implementation of [Paul Schlyter's sunriset.c](http://stjarnhimlen.se/comp/sunriset.c).

 Getting started